 5.2.1 Spokane River Upriver Dam and Donkey Island

-Historical discharges PCBs to Spokane River upstream of the Upriver Dam and Donkey Island led to contamination of river sediments.
-Two PCB deposits in river-bottom sediments were investigated and cleaned up from 2003 to 2007 in accordance with a consent decree Ecology entered into with Avista and Kaiser Aluminum & Chemical Corporation.
+Historical discharges of PCBs to the Spokane River upstream of the Upriver Dam and Donkey Island led to contamination of river sediments.
+Two PCB deposits in river-bottom sediments were investigated and cleaned up from 2003 to 2007 in accordance with a consent decree Ecology entered into with Avista.
 The remedy involved the removal and containment of PCB-contaminated sediments.
 Due to the design of the selected remedy to cap contaminated sediments in place, PCBs remain in sediments at concentrations exceeding the selected cleanup level for the site.
 Post-remediation surface and subsurface sediment sampling were required to be performed as part of the Cleanup Action Plan.
 Surface grab samples were collected from material on top of the cap and subsurface sediment profile cores were collected from the cap extending into the material below the cap.
 In addition, a bathymetric survey was conducted prior to each sampling event to evaluate cap thickness and help select locations for the surface and subsurface sediment samples.
+Avista completed the scheduled monitoring of the engineered cap during Year 2 (2008) and Year 4 (2010) following cap construction.
+Bathymetric comparisons, visual observations, and chemical analyses performed during the monitoring events verified the integrity and protectiveness of the cap, including through a 25-year flood event.

-Ecology has determined, based upon review of the collected data, that: 1) the cleanup remedy implemented at the Site is currently protective of human health and the environment; and 2) monitoring of the effectiveness of the remedial action and the integrity of the cap should continue in the future at a rate of once every five years to ensure long-term protectiveness (Ecology, 2015).
+Ecology has determined, based upon review of the collected data, that: 1) the cleanup remedy implemented at the Site is currently protective of human health and the environment; and 2) monitoring of the effectiveness of the remedial action and the integrity of the cap should continue in the future at a rate of once every five years to ensure long-term protectiveness (Ecology, 2015a).
+It is noted that there were some other smaller identified sediment deposits not remediated, with concentrations between 28 and 40 ug/Kg.
+While these concentrations were below the cleanup level of 60 ug/Kg, these sediments could be a significant source of PCB contamination at the much lower level of water column concentrations of potential concern.

 5.2.2 General Electric Co.

 The General Electric Co. site is approximately 1200 feet south of the Spokane River in Spokane, and less than two acres in size.
 The site was used by General Electric to operate a transformer service shop from 1961 to 1980.
 Oils containing PCBs were released to soils during service operations.
 Investigations in the mid to late 1980s confirmed the presence of PCBs in soils and groundwater.
 Cleanup actions began in 1991.
-Remedies were accepted as complete in 1999 included vitrification, removal, containment, groundwater monitoring, and institutional controls.
+Remedies accepted as complete in 1999 included vitrification, removal, containment, groundwater monitoring, and institutional controls.
 Institutional controls include fencing the General Electric property, inspecting and maintaining an asphalt cap, and recording of restrictive covenants.
 Cleanup is now considered complete and monitoring continues to ensure protection of human health and the environment.
 Periodic reviews have been conducted in 2003, 2008, and 2013 and have included the evaluation of groundwater data, inspection of the reports on the asphalt cap, and existing institutional controls.
 The most recent review concludes that the site cleanup continues to be protective of human health and the environment.
-Groundwater monitoring in seven of eight monitoring wells are in compliance with specified clean-up levels (Ecology, 2013).
+Groundwater monitoring in seven of eight monitoring wells are in compliance with specified clean-up levels of 0.1 ug/l, with concentrations at the remaining well observed at up to 0.21 ug/l (Ecology, 2013).
+As discussed in the Future Actions section below, these clean-up levels are more than 500 times larger than the current PCB water quality criterion.

 5.2.3 City Parcel